Flushing out the phlogiston ~~~?

 Note (2012/03/20): On re-reading this article, I note that I have not sufficiently emphasised the ability of phagocytes (and, indeed, all zygote derived cells) to recognise, ingest and assimilate microbes (in general).
 I guess that I have deliberately over-emphasised the mess/non-mess perspective without emphasising the anciently acquired ability of phagocytes (amoebocytes) and other cells to recognise and assimilate bacteria as "food".
 It was part of the earlier writing and I have failed to re-emphasise it here.
-In retrospect, this may be a confusing omission.
+In retrospect, this may be a confusing omission for readers who have not carefully followed the evolution of the ideas developed at this website.
 The important point is that the adaptive immune system is not primarily a bug hunting and killing system — even though the way it is primed may frequently appear to suggest that this is its apparent purpose.
 The innate immune system simply takes microbe ingestion in its stride, it needs little provocation to do so and it does so very efficiently (with the vast majority our biosphere's microbes — the non-pathogenic species).
 The big provocations come when microbes are recognised (by the triggering of Toll like receptors which identify PathogenAssociatedMolecularPatterns — or as I prefer MicrobeAMPs) and then they go on to provoke cellular damage.
 It is the addition of cellular damage that now stimulates an aggresive adaptive immune response and this then amplifies local innate immune activity on any future encounter.
 We "acknowledge this" in our ubiquitous experimental reliance on adjuvants.

 You may ask "where does he conjure up this speculation about non-specialist phagocytes being able to ingest microbes?"
 However, unless they actively suppress the function, it will remain an anciently acquired part of their genetic constitution.
 It looks as though phagocytes certainly exaggerate this capability.
 But it is unlikely that other zygote derived cells completely suppress the capability and there is occasional reference to this anyway — just as adjacent static cells can manage to clear a small amount of apoptotic debris without enrolling the help of professional phagocytes.
 (To read more about this enter "cell-autonomous immunity " in a search engine.)